xiix0/scam/README.md

-You will be awarded a medal for disregarding safety in saving someone.
+You are dishonest, but never to the point of hurting a friend.